 About Sarah

-Dr. Sarah Bay-Cheng is Professor of Emerging Technologies in Theatre and Performance and the Helen and Paul Phelan Professor of Drama at the University of Toronto in the Centre for Drama, Theatre & Performance Studies.
-She is also affiliated with the BMO Lab for Creative Research in the Arts, Performance, Emerging Technologies and AI.
+Dr. Sarah Bay-Cheng is Professor of Theatre and the Helen and Paul Phelan Chair in Drama in the Centre for Drama, Theatre & Performance Studies, University of Toronto.
+She also serves as the Academic Director for the BMO Lab for Creative Research Emerging Technologies.

 She was previously Dean and Professor of Theatre & Performance Studies in the School of the Arts, Media, Performance and Design (AMPD) at York University from 2019-2025.
 Her research and writing focuses on the intersections between theatre and media including histories of film, social media, and technology in performance.
 She is the author or editor of 4 books, including Performance and Media: Taxonomies for a Changing Field (2015) and Mapping Intermediality in Performance (2010) as well as more than 100 academic essays, lectures and reviews.
 She also writes and gives talks on performance and media in popular culture, including film, social media, and sports.
 Prior to becoming Dean of AMPD at York, Bay-Cheng served as Chair of Theater and Dance at Bowdoin College (Maine, USA) and as the Founding Director for the Techne Institute for the Arts and Emerging Technologies at the University at Buffalo (New York, USA).